lichendust/meander-sublime/readme.md

 # Meander for Sublime Text

 [Meander](https://github.com/qxoko/meander) is a production writing utility for rendering and analysing screenplays.
-While you don't have to have Meander installed to use this plugin, it's recommended to use them in tandem for the full benefit.
+While you don't have to have Meander installed to use this package, it's recommended to use them in tandem for the full benefit.

-This plugin offers a semantically-compatible Fountain syntax definition for use with Meander, as well as number of quality of life features, like an in-text scene number generator and navigation tools tailored to screenplays.
+It provides a simple, customisable and distraction-free experience out of the box for Fountain writing, a semantically-compatible Fountain syntax definition for use with Meander, as well as number of quality of life features, like an in-text scene number generator and navigation tools tailored to screenplays.

-It also provides a simple, customisable and distraction-free experience out of the box for Fountain writing.

 Meander for Sublime Text is also intended as a reference implementation for how screenwriting with Meander should be supported and facilitated in other text editors.